Aliases for ZPR1 Gene

 GeneCards Summary for ZPR1 Gene

 ZPR1 (ZPR1 Zinc Finger) is a Protein Coding gene.
 Diseases associated with ZPR1 include Spinal Muscular Atrophy and Muscular Atrophy.
-Among its related pathways are Translational Control and EGFR1 Signaling Pathway.
+Among its related pathways are Translational Control.
 GO annotations related to this gene include receptor tyrosine kinase binding and translation initiation factor binding.

 UniProtKB/Swiss-Prot for ZPR1 Gene